qouteall/qouteall-blog/blog/2025/Traps to Developers.md

   (Putting millisecond timestamp integer in JSON fine, as millisecond timestamp exceeds limit in year 287396.
 But nanosecond timestamp suffers from that issue.)
 - Floating-point is 2-based.
 It cannot accurately represent most decimals.
 0.1+0.2 gets 0.30000000000000004 .
 - Associativity law and distribution law doesn't strictly hold because of precision loss.
-Parallelizing matrix multiplication and sum dynamically using these laws can be non-deterministic.
-See also: [Defeating Nondeterminism in LLM Inference](https://thinkingmachines.ai/blog/defeating-nondeterminism-in-llm-inference/)
+See also: [Defeating Nondeterminism in LLM Inference](https://thinkingmachines.ai/blog/defeating-nondeterminism-in-llm-inference/), [Taming Floating-Point Sums](https://orlp.net/blog/taming-float-sums/)
 - Division is much slower than multiplication (unless using approximation).
 Dividing many numbers with one number can be optimized by firstly computing reciprocal then multiply by reciprocal.
 - These things can make different hardware have different floating point computation results:
   - Hardware FMA (fused multiply-add) support. `fma(a, b, c) = a * b + c` (in some places `a + b * c`).
 Most modern hardware make intermediary result in FMA have higher precision.
 Some old hardware or embedded processors don't do that and treat it as normal multiply and add.